-- Saw cuts to one side or at an angle.
+- · Saw cuts to one side or at an angle.

-- Saw has to be forced through the cut.
+- · Saw has to be forced through the cut.

-- Inadequate supply of oil to the bar and chain.
+- Inadequate supply of oil to bar/chain.

-Check the condition of the guide bar before each use and each time the chain is sharpened.
+Check the condition of guide bar each time chain is sharpened.
 A worn guide bar will damage the chain and make cutting difficult.